operator-framework/operator-controller/CONTRIBUTING.md

 - [The Operator-Controller project](https://github.com/operator-framework/operator-controller/), which is the top level component allowing users to specify operators they'd like to install.
 - [The Catalogd project](https://github.com/operator-framework/catalogd/), which hosts operator content and helps users discover installable content.
 - [The Deppy project](https://github.com/operator-framework/deppy/), which enables the operator-controller to identify valid installs and upgrades from the list of installable content provided via the Catalogd project.
-- [The RukPak project](https://github.com/operator-framework/rukpak/), which facilitates the installation of operators.

 Don't worry if you accidentally submit an issue against the wrong project, if we notice that an issue would fit better with a separate project we'll move it to the correct repository and mention it in the #olm-dev slack channel.